Praise be to Allah.

 “Whoever enlivens (observe) my Sunnah, then he has loved me.
 And whoever loves me, shall be with me in Paradise.”

-To love the Prophet s.a.w, it is important for us to learn about the Prophet through his historical biography, beautiful character and understanding his lofty station.
+To love the Prophet s.a.w, it is important for us to learn about the Prophet through his historical biography, beautiful character and understanding his lofty position.
 This can be achieved through the journey of seeking knowledge, guided reading and meeting with righteous people who are trying their best to emulate the Prophet s.a.w. themselves.

 One of the signs of love is constant remembrance.
 It might not be as fluid at first, but we can develop our remembrance of him s.a.w. by reading the selawat abundantly.